-Most people can’t start their day without the perfect cup of coffee, but that perfect cup starts with the right coffee beans.
+You probably have heard that some people can’t start their day without the perfect cup of coffee, but I think that perfect cup starts with the right coffee beans.
 This might be news to some people, but not all coffee is the same!
 There are several different types of coffee beans in the world, and each of them comes from a different plant, has its own unique set of characteristics, and would even be roasted a specific way!

 Let’s take a closer look at the four main types of coffee beans, some of their varietals and differences!